Advocacy & Community Navigation

 Phone: 613-989-3830

-House of Lazarus, through its Linking Hands initiative, has two free weekly morning drop-in centers in Dundas County; Monday mornings in Morrisburg and Wednesday mornings in Winchester.
-These events are open to everyone and they include free breakfast, as well as an opportunity to do one or more of the following: socialize, play games, do crafts, attend a presentation, and get information about local services and resources.
+House of Lazarus has two free weekly morning drop-in breakfasts in Dundas County; Monday mornings in Morrisburg and Wednesday mornings in Winchester.
+These events are open to everyone and they include free breakfast, as well as an opportunity to do one or more of the following: socialize, play games, and get information about local services and resources.
 These events are welcoming and inclusive.

 South Dundas